 Let that sink in my sister.
 You have all of Jesus you need!

-The next time you have the “why not me” mentality will you join me in changing your thoughts from “why not me” to “follow me.”
+The Lord wants you to follow Him so change your thoughts from “why not me” to “follow me.”

 Will you join me in seeking the Lord and focusing on what He wants to do in our life instead of focusing on those around us?!
 I have no doubt that as we begin to do this that it will be a game changer for us!